Federal Medical Centre, Bida: CMD

-The current chief medical director of the medical center is Doctor Abubakar Usman,he was appointed by the former president Mohammad Buhari in 2021.
+The current chief medical director of the medical center is Doctor Abubakar Usman.
+He was appointed by the former president Mohammad Buhari in 2021.
+He was also reappointed for a second tenure after his initial 4 year tenure formally by the Federal Ministry of Health and Social Welfare on April 14, 2026.

 Renovation of facilities

-federal medical center bida was renovated and there is increase in the Bed capacity of the hospital to be able to contain more patients.
-The general out patient clinic was also renovated.
+Federal medical center bida was renovated and there are increases in the bed capacity of the hospital to be able to contain more patients.
+The general out-patient clinic was also renovated.